sophielem/crispr/README.md

   -file <str>  The fasta file to parse
   -out <str>   The output path without the extension
  ```
- The output path is the path to the output file without the extension.

 ### Parse blastn output
 If no database for blast software, use this command to create it: